biicode/docs/c++/c++-ide-configuration.rst

 		You can build your application in *Project > Build project* if you don't have automated builds set.

-		If you are using **Mac** as developing platform, you will need some aditional setup:
+		If you are using  Eclipse with **OS X** as development platform, you will need some aditional setup to execute your binaries within this IDE. :ref:`Read this troubleshooting section for more information <eclipse_osx_binaries>`.

-		#.
-Right-click on your project and select *Properties*.
-		#.
-Select *C/C++ Make project* and click on the *Binary Parser* subsection tab.
-		#.
-Unselect Mach-O Parser (deprecated).
-		#.
-Select Mach-O 64 Parser.
-		#.
-Click *OK*.

-		And this is all you need to work as usual with the Eclipse IDE.

 	.. _ide_visual:
 	.. container:: tabs-item